9 Day Travel Itinerary: Maui by Jeep

 We are off to explore Maui’s northeastern coast on the Road to Hana.
 The windy 50-mile coastal drive (Hwy 36) snakes along the less developed side of the island.
 The (roughly) 3-hour road trip from Kahului to Hana begins by taking you through a series of small Hawaiian towns.

-Get an early start.
-Motor about 10-miles past the Kahului Airport to the community of Paia.
-Here you can gas up, and then fill up at Charlie’s Restaurant and Saloon.
+If you decide to drive, get an early start.
+Have breakfast in Paia at Charlie’s Restaurant and Saloon.
 The diner has been serving up meals to surfers and tradespeople since 1969.
-Joe and I found the atmosphere friendly, and the food plentiful.
-Plus, we got a kick out of having breakfast in the front dining room while a healthy contingent of locals enjoyed beers in the backroom.
+The atmosphere is friendly, and we got a kick out of having breakfast in the front dining room while a contingent of locals enjoyed beers in the back.

-Our next stop is just past mile marker 9 at the Hookipa Beach Park.
-Park in the lot, and then sit on the grassy banking overlooking the surf.
-In the water below, surf boarders will be vying for the best waves.
+Up the road, past mile marker 9, park at the Hookipa Beach Park.
+Sit on the grassy banking, and watch the surf boarders vying for the best waves.
 The park is where some of the world’s best wind surfers come to practice their sport.
-If you are lucky, you may see a few dancing across the sea.
-Joe and I really enjoyed watching these talented athletes.

 Over the next 40-miles, communities along the route will become smaller and fewer.
 You will pass magnificent coastline, terraced crops, and patches of bamboo, bananas and eucalyptus.
 There will be a stunning array of scenic outlooks, hiking trails, and waterfalls to explore.

-Joe and I recommend getting a good map and marking off a few must-see stops.
+Randy and I recommend getting a good map and marking off a few must-see stops.
 Then be spontaneous.
 Pause at the places that look most interesting.
-Don’t be surprised if at the entrance to trail heads you see random hippies, handymen, and farmers selling their wares from the backs of their pickups.
-This is an earthy, unusual area.
+Along the route you will likely see random hippies, handymen, and farmers selling their wares from the backs of their pickups.

 You have reached Hana when you come upon the Hana Ranch Center, a small commercial zone.
 There is a pier, park, and bay in town.
 Check out the Hasegawa General Store for provisions and souvenirs.
-From this area, you can travel on to the nearby beaches (black, red, and grey sand), a lighthouse, nature tours, horseback riding, or a host of other activities.
+From this area, you can travel on to the nearby beaches (black, red, and grey sand) and a lighthouse.

 Day 8: Beach Day – Wailea Beach